jmcollin78/versatile_thermostat/README.md

 It is possible to choose an over switch thermostat which controls air conditioning by checking the "AC Mode" box.
 In this case, only the cooling mode will be visible.

+If your equipment is controlled by a pilot wire with a diode, you will certainly need to check the "Invert Check" box.
+It allows you to set the switch to On when you need to turn the equipment off and to Off when you need to turn it on.

 ### For a thermostat of type ```thermostat_over_climate```:
 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/config-linked-entity2.png?raw=true)